web3-guild/streamsplit-Funding/scaffold-eth/README.md

-This application  allows the authors to search for the papers , Patents or the discussion forums and then  delegated the prize funding based on the formula ( % contribution , Quadratic lands etc). this project is influenced  by brilliant article of [Matt stephenson](https://s.mirror.xyz/) regarding new ways of funding the grant providers for the researchers . this application allows :
+This application  allows the authors to search for the papers , Patents or the discussion forums and then  delegated the prize funding based on the formula ( % contribution , Quadratic lands etc). this project is influenced  by brilliant article of [Matt stephenson](https://s.mirror.xyz/) regarding new ways of funding the grant providers for the researchers . this application alloww (for v0.1)  :

-scientist to mint their papers as NFT's and define the associated research ( generally scientists or the group )  whom there has been accreditation , and they can mint their
+scientist to mint their papers as NFT's and define the associated research ( generally scientists or the group )  whom there has been accreditation , and they can mint their papers .

+then anybody ( wanting to donate for the research) can assign the amount of money that has to be disbursed by the user to the given  citation , along with the proportion of money to be transfered in the given epoch's).

 # 🏄‍♂️ Quick Start